Xilinx/xup_compute_acceleration/docs/Improving_Performance_lab.md

     - Select **Platform Diagram** in the left panel

-    Observe that there are four DDR4 memory banks and two PLRAM banks.
+    Observe that there are four DDR4 memory banks and three PLRAM banks.
 In this design `bank1` is used for all operands, which is located in SLR2.
 Also notice that `bank0` and `bank2` are located in SLR1

 	![](./images/improving_performance/platform_diagram.png)